The Web Design Trends Dominating 2015 and How WordPress Stacks Up

 This year’s web design trends include: responsive design, a list-style blog, CSS3 animations and bright colors, not to mention one-page layouts, CSS3 animations, full-width pages and the subtle use of parallax scrolling.

 WordPress makes it easier to stay on trend, with many free and premium themes available to help you get started.
-Our Upfront themes, designed by our talented team of in-house designers, can help you get there even quicker, allowing you to easily add the features mentioned in this post with simple drag and drop.

 What are you favorite web design trends?
 Are there any you don’t like?
 Feel free to share your insights and experience in the comments below.